danielfbm/docker-build-library/README.md

-Warning: Under the hood, the `Build` uses Jenkins `sh` DSL to execute all the build commands.
-For this reason, this library is only compatible with Linux/Unix systems.

 ## Build object

 `dockerBuild.setup` only initiates the `Build` object.
-The Build object contains the following methods that can be used:
+Most methods will `return this`  which makes it convenient to chain calls of different methods.
+The full list of methods is described bellow:

 ### setArg(String *name*, String *value*)